 6. Low Search Rank

 It’s a must for websites to perform well in search rankings.
 If your site is unable to reach the first few ranks, it must mean that only a few people see your website.
 Your website must be ranking poorly in keywords for quite some time.
-In order to make changes in how your website ranks, you need to have a website redesign.
-A redesign means a few more landing pages, search engine optimization, keyword optimization and a shift to a more responsive design.
+In order to make changes in how your website ranks, you need to have it redesigned.
+A redesign means a few more landing pages, search engine optimization, keyword optimization, and a shift to a more responsive design.